jiweiqi/covid19-mobility/visulization_plotly/README.md

 # Visualization to be done

 + Mobility projection curve by state (four curves in total)
-    - contains projected/historical Aplle mobility
+    - contains projected/historical Apple mobility
     - contains projected/historical Google mobility

     Then we can make a list of US states at https://covid19-mobility.com/projection/.
-Click on the state name will direct to to the state's projection curve.
+Click on the state name will direct you to the state's projection curve.